bchh325/trading-site/README.md

 [^6]: https://bchh325.github.io/trading-site/#/ <br>
   The current data in the the "Stock Content" path is NOT coming in from AWS.
 It is hard-coded data that will be<br>
   used temporarily to apply styling until guest access is implemented.
 Login and Registration will not look like this<br>
-  in production, this was simply done in a minimal manner to work with Cognito.
+  in final production, this was simply done in a minimal manner to work with Cognito.